adarwash/Striveas-ProjectManager/README-permissions.md

 ## Overview

-I've built a comprehensive role-based permission management system for your ProjectTracker application.
+I've built a comprehensive role-based permission management system for your HiveITPortal application.
 This system allows you to:

 - Create and manage roles with different access levels
 - Assign granular permissions to roles